Pumpkin Cheesecake Swirl Cupcakes

 3. Add the sour cream and vanilla extract and beat until well combined.

-4. Add the egg and beat until well combined.
+4. Add the egg white and beat until well combined.
 Set mixture aside.

 5. To make the cupcake batter, add the butter, oil and milk to another large mixer bowl and whisk until smooth.